wgmfisch-appdev/omnicalc-actions/README.md

 The API needs a bit of time to do it's work, so expect it to take about 30 seconds or so for the request to complete.

-Visit the [Illustration Tagger page](https://algorithmia.com/algorithms/deeplearning/IllustrationTagger), and use the instructions at the bottom of the page as a starting point to integrate the API in your controller.

-We've copied over a version of the instructions for you in the code below.
+As usual, we would start by exploring the docs for [Illustration Tagger](https://algorithmia.com/algorithms/deeplearning/IllustrationTagger).
+We've copied over a version of the instructions for you below.
 You'll still need to replace the hardcoded input with dynamic input coming in from user-submitted forms.

 ```
 input = {